Difference between IEnumerable vs. IQueryable

 I was working in a .Net shop helping a medical insurance company rewrite their “legacy” system from the database all the way to the front end web site.

-The database was SQL Servier.
+The database was SQL Server.
 The project manager was set on Entity Framework, IIS, and Web API.

 IEnumerable and IQueryable are both interfaces in C# that expose an enumerator and allow for iteration over a collection of objects.